AlanPeng0897/Defend_MI/README.md

 ```

 # Privacy enhancement with BiDO
-You can also skip to the next section for defending against MI attack with well-trained defense models.
+You can also skip to the next section for defending against MI attacks with well-trained defense models.
 - For GMI and KED-MI
     ```
     # dataset:celeba, mnist, cifar;